Leading from the Middle

 Facilitator: Dawn Osborne-Adams, J.D.

-University Ombuds and Director of the Ombuds Office at University of North Carolina at
+Dawn Osborne-Adams currently serves as the University Ombuds and Director of the Ombuds Office at the University of North Carolina at Chapel Hill and has devoted her career to helping individuals and organizations build capacity to engage in constructive problem solving.

 Session 3: Motivation and Communication: Fostering Job Satisfaction and Effectively Managing Performance